ayushn21/AvatarImageView/README.md

 To set up `AvatarImageView`, a `dataSource` that conforms to `AvatarImageViewDataSource` needs to be set.
 Optionally a `configuration` that conforms to `AvatarImageViewConfiguration` can also be set.
 The default configuration will show a square picture; and if no profile picture is supplied, it will draw the initials with the system font on a random background color.

-The `AvatarImageViewDataSource` contains the follwing members.
+The `AvatarImageViewDataSource` contains the following members.
 All have default implementations and are hence optional.

 * `var name: String { get }` - Default: returns `""`
 * `var avatar: UIImage? { get }` - Default: returns `nil`